voxpupuli/puppet-keepalived/README.md

 use IPv6.
 An IPv6 vrrp\_instance without the "native\_ipv6" keyword does not
 configure the virtual IPv6 address with the "deprecated nodad" options.

-RFC 3484, “Default Address Selection for Internet Protocol version 6 (IPv6)”:
+RFC 3484, "Default Address Selection for Internet Protocol version 6 (IPv6)":
 Configure a /128 mask for the IPv6 address for keepliaved to set preferred\_lft to 0 to avoid the VI to be used for outgoing connections.